-Better nutrition makes for better spermOctober 18th, 2011 in Health /
+Better nutrition makes for better spermOctober 18, 2011 in Medicine & Health / Health

 (Medical Xpress) -- A pair of studies presented today at the 67th Annual Meeting of the American Society for Reproductive Medicine (ASRM) show a link between dietary patterns and semen parameters in men: in short, better nutrition makes for better semen.